iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nemours.android.careconnect___12.0.16.005_01/report.md

 > This was my 1st time using the app but my wife loves it and uses it regularly<br> :date: __2020-10-13 17:02:04__

 > My granddaughter had a red eye and its pink eye thank Dr was great.<br> :date: __2020-10-02 15:14:46__

-> Sometimes internet service breaks up but over all great<br> :date: __2020-09-29 19:29:01__

-> Waited over a month for my son's blood work results ( both in Nemours or through video was 2 days apart so naturally who wants to lug out all your kid's into a doctors office...
-I picked the video option) they send explained emails and texts that I ensured to have set up the night before, made sure to sign in at least 30 mins early and it went perfectly awesome.<br> :date: __2020-09-29 00:08:31__